 You can take the playwright out of Buffalo.
 You can even try to take Buffalo out of the playwright.

-But the results, at least judging by Tom Dudzick’s play, “Don’t Talk to the Actors,” won’t be pretty.
+But the results, at least judging by Tom Dudzick’s lesser play, “Don’t Talk to the Actors,” aren’t going to be pretty.

 That goes for the characters in this backstage drama about a Buffalo playwright trying to make it in the big city, which opened the Kavinoky Theatre season on Friday night.

 It goes for Dudzick himself, who built his career on sepia-toned stories of his Buffalo youth with his endlessly rewatchable “Over the Tavern” plays but seems less assured the farther away he and his characters venture from the 716 area code.

 And it goes for the production he directed, which beguiles us as only Dudzick can but falls short of delivering the ecstatic laughter of its most recent local showing at Studio Arena Theatre 10 seasons ago.